History of the Berkeley Software Distribution: 4.4BSD and descendants

-In June 1993, 4.4BSD-Encumbered was released only to USL licensees.
+In August 1992, 4.4BSD-Alpha was released.
+And in June 1993, 4.4BSD-Encumbered was released only to USL licensees.

 The lawsuit was settled in January 1994, largely in Berkeley's favor.
 Of the 18,000 files in the Berkeley distribution, only three had to be removed and 70 modified to show USL copyright notices.
 A further condition of the settlement was that USL would not file further lawsuits against users and distributors of the Berkeley-owned code in the upcoming 4.4BSD release.
 Marshall Kirk McKusick summarizes the lawsuit and its outcome:

-In March 1994, 4.4BSD-Lite was released that no longer require a USL source license and also contained many other changes over the original 4.4BSD-Encumbered release.
+In March 1994, 4.4BSD-Lite was released that no longer required a USL source license and also contained many other changes over the original 4.4BSD-Encumbered release.

 The final release from Berkeley was 1995's 4.4BSD-Lite Release 2, after which the CSRG was dissolved and development of BSD at Berkeley ceased.
 Since then, several variants based directly or indirectly on 4.4BSD-Lite (such as FreeBSD, NetBSD, OpenBSD and DragonFly BSD) have been maintained.

 In addition, the permissive nature of the BSD license has allowed many other operating systems, both free and proprietary, to incorporate BSD code.
 For example, Microsoft Windows has used BSD-derived code in its implementation of TCP/IP and bundles recompiled versions of BSD's command-line networking tools since Windows 2000.
 Also Darwin, the system on which Apple's macOS is built, is a derivative of 4.4BSD-Lite2 and FreeBSD.
 Various commercial Unix operating systems, such as Solaris, also contain varying amounts of BSD code.